Norwude History, Family Crest & Coats of Arms

 The surname Norwude was first found in Oxfordshire where the name was derived from the words "north" + "wood."
 Some of the family were found in the parish of Sittingbourne in Kent where: "It is an incident worthy of notice in the ancient history of this town, that Henry V. was entertained at the Red Lion here, by John Northwood, a gentleman resident in the vicinity, at the expense of nine shillings and ninepence."

 Early History of the Norwude family

-Another 161 words (12 lines of text) covering the years 1590 and 1675 are included under the topic Early Norwude History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Norwude research.
+Another 81 words (6 lines of text) covering the years 1590 and 1675 are included under the topic Early Norwude History in all our PDF Extended History products and printed products wherever possible.

 Norwude Spelling Variations

 Until the dictionary, an invention of only the last few hundred years, the English language lacked any comprehensive system of spelling rules.
 Consequently, spelling variations in names are frequently found in early Anglo-Saxon and later Anglo-Norman documents.
 One person's name was often spelled several different ways over a lifetime.
 The recorded variations of Norwude include Norwood, Northwood, Norwold, Narwold and others.

 Early Notables of the Norwude family (pre 1700)